Cardoso-Ryan/Software-Engineering-Project/README.md

 * Alejandro Balboni

 ## Acknowledgements
-We'd like to thank Volker Müller for their guidance and support throughout this project.
+We'd like to thank Volker Müller for his guidance and support throughout this project.

 Enjoy playing Quiz Samurai!